PowerDNS/ipcipher/ipcipher.md

 ```

-Do not skip the key derivation step.
+The key derivation step is not optional.
 The `ipcrypt` algorithm used for
 IPv4 requires a fully randomized key and is not secure without it.
+In
+addition, PBKDF2 protects against brute forcing of the passphrase.

-Some test vectors, where first entry is an empty string:
+Some test vectors for key derivation, where first entry is an empty string:

  * "" -> 99 be 12 3a c5 f8 67 db 37 19 3d b7 ae e6 7e 73
  * "3.141592653589793" -> 23 07 23 58 ad cb 9b 23 05 57 4e 23 29 1b 40 ad